Last update 9/07/18

 Although AFOC may have puppies and kittens available for adoption, we encourage all potential adopters to consider the rewards of adopting an adult animal.
 Many young adult animals are full of energy and youthfulness yet beyond the early stages of housebreaking and chewing.
 Many middle age animals can provide wonderful companionship without the demands of early training.
 Evidence shows that adult animals are able to bond with a new adoptive family that provides a secure, loving environment.
 Some adjustment is always needed when a pet is taken to a new home, but can be facilitated by knowing the animal may be already house trained, respects certain rules and may even be happy to demonstrate the tricks it learned in its previous home.
 Discovering these little personality traits can be so much fun and ever so rewarding.
 Adopters are encouraged to speak to AFOC about the availability of adult animals.
 Our number is 860-827-0381.

 Curtis is a wonderful fellow who welcomes any new cats in his room and makes them feel at home.
 He also was very frightened when he arrived.
 Though interactions with the volunteers he has shown to be a wonderful fellow who really deserves a home.
+Curtis has formed a bond with the other cats in the room.
+We feel for Curtis to be happy we would ask that one of his roommates be also adopted at the same time.

 If you would like to tell us about how you and your adopted friend are doing just e-mail us at firstname.lastname@example.org.